How to

 Compress before sharing.
 Merged documents are often large because they combine multiple source files.
 Run the merged PDF through Compress PDF before emailing or uploading.
 Most merged documents compress 50-70%.

 Add page numbers.
 A long merged document without page numbers is hard to reference in conversation or feedback.
-Use Add Page Numbers to add consistent numbering across the entire merged document.
+Use Add Page Numbers to add consistent numbering across the entire merged document - useful for the same legal and submission packages covered in adding Bates numbers to a PDF.

 Make scanned pages searchable.
 If any of the merged documents were scanned, the merged output still has image-only pages.
 Run the merged file through OCR PDF to add a text layer across the entire document, making every page searchable.